-The definition of electricity consumption and the billing conditions are described in appendix F.3 (points 1.1, 1.2 and 1.5).
+The definition of electricity consumption and the billing conditions are described in appendix F.3 (see points 1.1, 1.2 and 1.5 of the aforementioned appendix).

 5.3.4 Specific cases

 5.3.4.1 Tourism organisations

 In accordance with the principles of the Royal Decree of 8 May 2014 laying down requirements for the circulation of vehicles intended exclusively for heritage, historical or tourist purposes on the national rail network, tourism organisations pay a fixed charge.
 This charge is not indexed annually.